embrace-io/embrace-react-native-sdk/packages/react-native-navigation/README.md

   // The provider is something you need to configure and pass down as prop into the `<EmbraceNavigationTracker />` component
   // If your choice is not to pass any custom tracer provider, the component will use the global one.
-  // In both cases you have to make sure a tracer provider is registered BEFORE you attempt to record the first span (otherwise somo initial telemetry can be missed). const {tracerProvider, isLoading: isLoadingTracerProvider} =
+  // In both cases you have to make sure a tracer provider is registered BEFORE you attempt to record the first span (otherwise some initial telemetry can be missed). const {tracerProvider, isLoading: isLoadingTracerProvider} =
     useEmbraceNativeTracerProvider({}, isStarted);